 Looking at me with his race face, Uncle Ron said, “Set a record, I suppose, is what you’re getting at?”

-“What do you think about 10 miles an hour over free fall and see what happens.”
+“What do you think about twenty miles an hour over freefall and see what happens.”

-“I would say you’re nuts as usual, how about seven over free fall first and see what happens.”
+“I would say you’re nuts as usual.
+How about fifteen over free fall first and see what happens.?”

-I said, “All you need now is a few Tesla coils firing off for ambiance and you’ll have the whole mad scientist thing down packed.”
+I said, “All you need now is a few Tesla coils firing off for ambiance then you’ll have the whole mad scientist thing down.”

 In the middle of the court was their pride and joy.
 A twelve-foot in diameter metallic sphere resting on four crosswise rollers cover entirely with sensors looking like a giant metallic dimpled golf ball resting on its tee.
 In the back of the Ball was the metal cage that protected the five control stations in case the Ball ever got loose I assumed.

 We walked around to the Ball where there was a hatch in which Uncle Ron opened and pulled out a stainless-steel metal box placing it on the table behind us.
 Opening the box there was a small freshly cut chunk of wood sitting inside.

 I said, “My you Geritol Jockeys have been busy.”